 3. An inability to understand the function of a revolutionary organisation has always led to a denial of its necessity:

-classical Bordigism, which identifies the class with the party, indirectly rejects the necessity for the revolutionary organisation with the function of the general organisations of the class.
+- classical Bordigism, which identifies the class with the party, indirectly rejects the necessity for the revolutionary organisation by confusing the function of the organisation of revolutionaries with the function of the general organisations of the class.

 4. The necessity for an organisation of revolutionaries remains as great today as it was yesterday.
 Neither the counterrevolution, nor huge outbreaks of struggle where no organised revolutionary fraction was present (as in Poland today) eliminate this necessity: